605data/aws-mfa-session/README.md

 ## Introduction

-For security reason, a lot of companies mandate their AWS users to use MFA for their AWS API access. aws-mfa-session is a command line tool to get your temporary AWS session credentials with your MFA device/token, and export the credentials into your new shell session.
-Hopefully, this command line tool can help you to mitigate the pain level brought in by your company seurity policies.
+For security reasons, a lot of companies mandate their AWS users to use the MFA for their AWS API accesses. aws-mfa-session is a command line tool to get your temporary AWS session credentials with your MFA device/token, and export the credentials into your new shell session.
+Hopefully, this command line tool can help you to mitigate the pain level which is brought in by your company seurity policies.

 ## Prerequisite
 It requires your AWS account, and AWS credentials/profiles file to be setup on your computer.